caseyg/awesome/TOPICS.md

 *   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-## assistant

-*   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
-Any OS.
-Any Platform.
-The lobster way. 🦞

-*   [lout33/symbiotic-ai](https://github.com/lout33/symbiotic-ai) - A symbiotic AI agent that remembers everything, challenges you, and extends your cognition.

-*   [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
-React + Angular

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the web or your docs.
-Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
-Get started - free.

 ## crustacean

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞